Stranger Things to The Celebrity Traitors: The best TV shows of 2025 in the UK

 Murder Before Evensong

-Stream it now in Apps > 5
+Stream series 1 in Apps > 5

 What it is: A delightful adaptation of Rev Richard Coles’ novels about crime-solving Canon Daniel Clement, starring Matthew Lewis.